gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 #### Gimlet was open-source by default

-Us too were open-source by default.
+Gimlet is a Kubernetes deployment tool that is built on gitops and bootstrapped with our consulting revenue.
+We also were open-source by default.
 In the Kubernetes ecosystem where we operate, it was unthinkable to be closed source.

-We are going source available now. with our refined scope and vision, this may even work out.
+We are going source available now.
+With our refined scope and vision, this may even work out.
 Read more to learn how.

-#### What is Gimlet?

-Gimlet is a relatively successful open-source Kubernetes deployment tool that is built on gitops and bootstrapped with our consulting revenue.
+(our source available tldr: not open-source, you can read the code and modify it to your own purposes, but can't distribute it.
+You must purchase a license if you use the product for commercial purposes)

 ## Indirect Path to Money